 AWARDS:

-Edinburgh Festival Guide’s Top Rated Shows 2010 (2nd place)
+☆ Edinburgh Festival Guide’s Top Rated Shows 2010

-Chortle Award for Best Music or Variety Act (nominees)
+☆ Chortle Award, Best Music or Variety Act (nominees)